- Game Information

 Mondo Jackpots and Jackpoto Grande Values:

 In both of the main multiballs, Mondo Jackpots and Jackpoto Grande/Super Jackpot are available.
-Mondo Jackpot is lit by shooting enough shots (4 green shots for TPMB and defeating 6 Foot Soliders for NPMB) and Jackpoto Grande/Super Jackpot is lit by collecting a Mondo Jackpot.
-Mondo Jackpot will also light a Double Mondo Jackpot, collecting a Double Mondo Jackpot will light a Triple Mondo Jackpot.
+Mondo Jackpot is lit (white) at the Upper Loop by shooting enough shots (4 green shots for TPMB and defeating 6 Foot Soldiers for NPMB) and Jackpoto Grande/Super Jackpot is lit at the under-flipper shot by collecting a Mondo Jackpot.
+Collecting a Mondo Jackpot will also light a Double Mondo Jackpot (blue), collecting a Double Mondo Jackpot will light a Triple Mondo Jackpot (red).
 Both Double and Triple Mondo Jackpots are on a timer and will time out if not hit.

 Other Features and Scoring: